tarcieri/paradox/README.md

 in Rust.
 Like Bellman, the Paradox compiler is also implemented in Rust.

 The goal of Paradox is to allow use of Bellman without knowledge of the Rust language itself.
-Instead, Paradox uses Bellman to build a constraint system which proves a program written in Paradox has been executed correctly.
+Instead, Paradox is a self-contained programming language which uses Bellman to build a constraint system that proves a program written in Paradox has been executed correctly.

 Ideally Paradox will not be coupled to Bellman specifically, but be able to target any [rank-1 constraint system].
 However, Paradox also aims to make it